 If you are unsure whether you need a BBCOR bat for your particular league, it’s best to consult with your league officials to determine if a bat of this type is a requirement or not.
 The below video from ESPN Sports & Science will help explain exactly why BBCOR bats were introduced:

 Finding a BBCOR Bat To Fit Your Style

 All baseball players have certain styles when it comes to hitting.
-If you’re a taller, muscular player you may be looking for a hard hitter, whereas a smaller player would look for a bit with more balance to it.
+If you’re a tall, muscular player, you may be looking for a hard hitter, whereas a smaller player would look for a bit more balance.
 Naturally, some bats are better than others, so it’s important to decide what style you’re looking for when picking between the best BBCOR bats available.

 Top 5 Best BBCOR Bats

 2. Marucci 2019 Cat8